Aurora MySQL hints - Amazon Aurora

 HASH_JOIN_PROBING, NO_HASH_JOIN_PROBING

 In a hash join query, specifies whether to use the specified table for the probe side of the join.
 The query tests if column values from the build table exist in the probe table, instead of reading the entire contents of the probe table.
 You can use HASH_JOIN_PROBING and HASH_JOIN_BUILDING to specify how hash join queries are processed without reordering the tables within the query text.
-This hint is available in Aurora MySQL 2.08 and higher minor versions.
+This hint is available in Aurora MySQL version 2.08 and higher.
 It has no effect in Aurora MySQL version 3.

 The following examples show how to use this hint.
 Specifying the HASH_JOIN_PROBING hint for the table T2 has the same effect as specifying NO_HASH_JOIN_PROBING for the table T1.